patriciogonzalezvivo/thebookofshaders/07/README.md

 ![Robert Mangold - Untitled (2008)](mangold.jpg)

-In the chapter about color we map the cartesian coordinates to polar coordinates by calculating the *radius* and *angles* of each pixel with the following formula:
+In the chapter about color we map the Cartesian coordinates to polar coordinates by calculating the *radius* and *angles* of each pixel with the following formula:

 ```glsl
 vec2 pos = vec2(0.5)-st;